LadePrahlad/Implementation-of-ALU-in-Verilog/README.md

 - VS Code (for writing code)
   ## 🔬 How to Run
 -  By Using Vivado:
- -Direct using simulation bar to get waveform.
+ - Direct using simulation bar to get waveform.
- -We can get Schematic Diagram by Runnig RTL analysis.
+ - We can get Schematic Diagram by Runnig RTL analysis.
 -  By Using Icarus Verilog:
- -iverilog -o alu_tb alu.v alu_tb.v
+ - iverilog -o alu_tb alu.v alu_tb.v
- -vvp alu_tb
+ - vvp alu_tb
- -gtkwave wave.vcd
+ - gtkwave wave.vcd
- -gtkwave wave.vcd wave.gtk(for direct veiwing of waveform without above process)
+ - gtkwave wave.vcd wave.gtk(for direct veiwing of waveform without above process)